Department of Chiropractic Sciences

 Credits 2.0

-This course includes the development and the recording of management plans based upon the patient’s clinical presentation of common neuromusculoskeletal disorders.
+This course includes the development of and appropriate recording of management plans, including CPT and ICD-10 coding, based upon the patient’s clinical presentation of common neuromusculoskeletal disorders.
 The course will also address when referral and/or collaborative care may be warranted and how the management plan may be altered based upon outcome measures.

 CH 8110: Health Care Ethics